 - Hunting and Fishing communities

-We also have fishing stores available but we don’t exactly know if the people who like that page are actually its customers.
+We also have fishing stores available but we don’t know if the people who like that page are also customers.
 But we can still take the chance with micro-segmented campaigns.

-Next, we have hunting and fishing communities that include people who are actually adventurists.
+Next, we have hunting and fishing communities that include adventurists.
 Hence, we will also count them in our list because most of them purchase hunting equipment for their expeditions on a regular basis.

 To create your audience run a search for fishing magazines.